-The storage server deduplicates the backups, writes the data to the Storage server storage, and manages the storage.

-Load balancing servers

-Load balancing servers assist the storage server by deduplicating backups.
+Storage server The storage server deduplicates the backups, writes the data to the storage, and manages the storage.
+See "About MSDP storage servers" on page 25.
+Load balancing servers Load balancing servers assist the storage server by deduplicating backups.
 Load balancing servers are optional.

-Storage See "About the NetBackup deduplication destinations" on page 16.

-Clients The clients may include the clients that deduplicate their own data
+See "About MSDP load balancing servers" on page 26.
+Storage See "About the NetBackup deduplication destinations" on page 18.
+Clients The clients may include the clients that deduplicate their own data (Client Direct).
+See "About NetBackup Client Direct deduplication" on page 28.

-(Client Direct).

-See "About NetBackup Client Direct deduplication" on page 26.